this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 Visualizing image filtering results#

-One common task in image processing in image filtering which can be used to denoise an image or detect edges or other features.
+One common task in image processing is image filtering which can be used to denoise an image or detect edges and other features.

 We can use napari to visualize the results of some of the image filters that come with the scikit-image library.